pagkly/MagiskOnWaydroid/README.md

     ```

 3. Magisk Canary not guaranteed to work.
 The latest that works is v24.1 up to 24102.
+   This is due to a recent change of how Magisk load the binaries when booting.
    I might add several links of magisk version so that new versions can be tested from workflow.
 However, default would still be v24.1.

 ## Features